-ENCE 4329G Modeling and Design in Environmental Hydraulics 3 cr.
+ENCE 4329G Modeling and Design in

+Environmental Hydraulics

 Prerequisite: Senior standing and approval of department.
-The hydrologic cycle and water quality; systems engineering and envihydrologic cycle and water quality; systems engineering and environmental pollution control; mathematical and statistical concepts; optimization techniques; and applications in surface subsurface water waste treatment and environmental management.
+The hydrologic cycle and water quality; systems engineering and environmental pollution control; mathematical and statistical concepts; optimization techniques; and applications in surface subsurface water waste treatment and environmental management.

-ENCE 4330G Groundwater Engineering 3 cr.
+ENCE 4330G Groundwater Engineering

 Prerequisite: senior classification in Civil Engineering or Geology or consent of department.
 Fundamentals of fluid mechanics and geotechnical engineering applied to flow in porous media.
 Elements of the hydrologic cycle.
 Occurrence of groundwater.
-Hydraulics of aguifers and groundwater development.
+Hydraulics of aquifers and groundwater development.